processmining-in-logistics/psm/README.md

 ## System requirements

-  * Microsoft Windows 7 or higher.
-The PSM is *not tested* yet on other OS.
+  * An OS supporting Java 8, e.g., Microsoft Windows 7 or higher, MacOS, Linux
   * 2 GB RAM minimum, 16 GB RAM recommended
   * 100MB hard disk space for ProM, 2 GB hard disk space for caches recommended
-  * 1024x768 minimum screen resolution

 ## Prerequisite: Java 8

-The PSM is implemented and tested with Java 8 and is not compatible with previous Java version (e.g. with Java 7).
+The PSM is implemented and tested with Java 8 and is not binary compatible with other Java versions.

 1. Install the most recent JRE/JDK 1.8 64bit
 1. Make sure that a correct installation of Java is configured: execute `java -version` in the command line.
 You should get a response like this: